-The bot builder allows you to make extensive API calls to any external system to fetch or push data and have it displayed as part of the bot conversation.
-What’s more, as Admins, you do not have to pass the parameters each time you trigger an API call from a dialog, instead, be able to reuse them from a previous or any other dialog, and also modify them quite easily by configuring all of them in the API Library.
+In Freddy Self-service, you can make extensive API calls to any external system to fetch or push data and display it as part of the bot conversation.
+As Admins, you do not have to pass parameters every time you trigger an API call from a dialog.
+Instead, you can configure them once in the API library.
+Later, you can use and reuse them in any of your dialogs.

 A quick guide in creating a new API:

 - Login to your bot builder as an Admin/Owner and select the bot you want to edit from the bot list page

 - Navigate to Flows > Configure > API library

 - The +Add new button will allow you to configure a new API call

 - Name: Give your API call a suitable name.

 - URL/JS function name: Provide the endpoint URL here.
 The content picker option [+] in this field will allow you to append placeholder values like customer input, other API responses, default parameters, etc.

 - Method: Configure the type of API call you’re looking to make - GET, PUT, POST, DELETE, or a JS function and then pass the payload accordingly.
 For example, to create a ticket in your Freshdesk account, pass the email, priority, status, subject, and description in JSON.
 You can also make use of placeholders using the + icon on the bottom right.